 the summary of driving directions.
 Extract the values for

-(meters) and duration
+distance (meters) and duration (seconds).

 Convert and print the driving distance in km and driving time in